When his wife was killed, Buford Pusser went from a cop hell-bent on fighting crime to a man hell-bent on avenging his

-When his wife was killed, Buford Pusser went from a cop hell-bent on fighting crime to a man hell-bent on avenging his**

 Both Buford Pusser’s daughter and mother believed that he had been murdered, as Nix had been able to order several unrelated hits from prison.
 However, the claims were never investigated.
 It seemed, that Pusser’s long fight for justice was finally over.

 Today, a memorial stands in McNairy County in the house that Buford Pusser grew up in.
-Several movies called Walking Tall have been made about his life that depict the man who cleaned up a town, got caught in the middle of an assassination attempt, and spent the rest of his life hell-bent on vengeance for those who had hurt his family.
+Several movies called Walking Tall have been made about his life that depicts the man who cleaned up a town, got caught in the middle of an assassination attempt, and spent the rest of his life hell-bent on vengeance for those who had hurt his family.